AmaanSayyad/PrivatePay-Aleo/README.md

 ## 🧠 System Architecture Overview

-Below is a concise, technical view of how the full PrivatePay system is wired (Aleo Testnet, Supabase, relayer).
+Below is a concise, technical view of how the PrivatePay system is wired (Aleo Testnet, Supabase).

 ### Component Overview